chrisgrieser/shimmering-focus/README.md

 ### Image-related Features
 - Click & hold an image to zoom.
-- Alt Text is automatically used as image caption.
+- Alt-text is automatically used as image caption.
-- You can set default Image Size via Style Settings Plugin.
+- Set a default Image Size with the Style Settings Plugin.

 ### Fine-tuned Spellcheck
 Using the [Style Settings Plugin](#Customization), you can deactivate the spellcheck in specific areas like YAML or blockquotes.